 During both terms, some guest speakers may be featured in my 2701E IR class, my 2192B Global Violence class and/or in my 4th year under/graduate International Security class.
 You may attend these talks but you do not need to come to the guest speakers nor will such attendance affect your mark in this class.
 We will not host any guest speakers in this class as we don't have time to introduce new topics into the curriculum.
-We must cover the entire field of IR theory in 13 short weeks as the second term of this IR core course is not 'required' but optional.
+We must cover the entire field of IR theory in 13 short weeks, in part because the second term of this IR 9511 (core) course is optional, not required.